sadeli413/Pasta_Bot/README.txt

 	Alias: .trigger

 RANDOM
-	DESCRIPTION: Only works in NSFW channels.
-Send a random hentai.
+	DESCRIPTION: Send a random hentai.
 If an amount is specified, send that amount (no maximum).
 If a search criteria is specified, then search under that criteria (maximum amount 25)
 	USAGE: .random [amount] [search criteria]
-	NOTES: This searches the 25 most popular search results and ONLY grabs NON loli/shota.
-As a result, fewer doujins may be sent than requested.
-	For search criteria help, visit https://nhentai.net/info/
+	NOTES: This searches the 25 most popular search results For search criteria help, visit https://nhentai.net/info/
-	*This is the slowest command, since it randomly searches until it finds a doujin that 1) exists and 2) does not contain "loli" or "shota" tags.
+	*This is the slowest command, since it randomly searches until it finds a doujin that exists

 SEARCH
-	DESCRIPTION: Only works in NSFW channels.
-Send the top result of a nhentai link with a given search.
+	DESCRIPTION: Send the top result of a nhentai link with a given search.
 Optional: specify an amount of links.
 	USAGE: .search [amount] {search criteria}
-	NOTES:  This never sends hentai with tags including "loli" or "shota".
-25 MAXIMUM AMOUNT SEARCHED.
+	NOTES: 25 MAXIMUM AMOUNT SEARCHED.
 Any higher amount will automatically default to 25.
 	For search criteria help, visit https://nhentai.net/info/
 	*This command tends to be slow since it involves web get requests.